Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

-Border rivers and lower reaches of their tributaries
+Mostly limited to the Mississippi and Missouri rivers and the lower reaches of their tributaries.

 6 pounds, 8 ounces - Missouri River, Woodbury County, October1976 - Mrs. W. Buser, Sloan, Iowa